Search

 The misconduct investigation is not the only accusation against Mountbatten-Windsor into which police are looking.

-Former Prime Minister Gordon Brown has also called for a police investigation into the extent of Epstein trafficking women without proper checks by the authorities through London's Stansted Airport, saying this had been overlooked by previous inquiries into Mountbatten-Windsor.
+Meanwhile former British Prime Minister Gordon Brown has also called for a police investigation into the extent of Epstein trafficking women without proper checks by the authorities through London's Stansted Airport, saying this had been overlooked by previous inquiries into Mountbatten-Windsor.

-Essex police said on Wednesday it was looking into the issue.
+Essex Police said on Wednesday it was looking into the issue.

 Key Takeaways